-Since 2005, Pitt-Greensburg has offered a unique living environment to those passionate about adventure in the outdoors, as well as community service.
-The OACS living community provides its members with experiential learning activities in a nontraditional setting.
-The outdoor adventure component is designed to develop interpersonal and leadership skills; the community service component is designed to instill responsibility and engage students in the community around them.
+Since 2005, Pitt-Greensburg has offered a unique living environment for those passionate about adventure in the outdoors, as well as community service.
+The OACS living community provides its members with activities in a nontraditional setting.
+The outdoor adventure component fosters interpersonal and leadership skills.
+The community service component instills responsibility and engages students in their communities.
 The intended outcome is a more well-rounded, holistic student.
 Students who join OACS live together in one wing of Westmoreland Hall.
-But many of our members also reside in other areas of campus, participating as "non-resident" members.
+But many of our members also live in other areas of campus, participating as "non-resident" members.

-The Outdoor Adventure component of OACS provides a meaningful way for students to engage in challenging, risk-taking activities in a socially acceptable way.
+The Outdoor Adventure component allows students to engage in challenging, risk-taking activities in a socially acceptable way.
 Although the perceived risk in many of these activities is high, the actual risk and danger is low.
 Members share many exhilarating outdoor experiences with one another throughout the year.
-In the past, some of those activities have included whitewater rafting, hiking, caving, wilderness survival courses, camping, rock climbing, snowshoeing, snow tubing, paintball, skiing, horseback riding, and more.
-The calendar of events is planned and implemented by the members themselves; and all activities are challenge-by-choice.
+In the past, some of those activities have included:

 - • caving

 - • snow tubing